EkoGuandor229/MLTestat/README.md

 0.0021638722385983744 0.5718968468560208
 ```
 The melt pressure on the screw (Inj1PrsAct_meanOfInjPhase) has a R-squared of 0.810 and has a high correlation
-with the mass, so i choose this predictor
+with the mass, so i choose this predictor.

 ## 3. Model with only relevant predictors
-For this model, i reuse the statsmodel_regression method with a forward selection process, meaning that in every
+For this model, i add the following lines of code.
+I went with with a forward selection process, meaning that in every
 iteration i add a predictor with the lowes p-value and check, if the R-squared value gets better.
 ```
  print("Add posistion of the screw to melt pressure")